 Red Hat OpenStack Administration I: Core Operations for Domain Operators (CL110) teaches you how to operate and manage a production Red Hat OpenStack Platform (RHOSP) single-site overcloud.
 You will learn how to create secure project environments in which to provision resources and manage security privileges that cloud users need to deploy scalable cloud applications.
 You will learn about OpenShift integration with load balancers, identity management, monitoring, proxies, and storage.
 You will also develop more troubleshooting and Day 2 operations skills in this course.

 This course is based on Red Hat OpenStack Platform 16.0.

 Students in the Red Hat OpenStack Administration I: Core Operations for Domain Operators (CL110) course will focus on performing both routine and specialized tasks that are necessary to manage a production OpenStack overcloud domain.
 Students will manage OpenStack using both web-based and command-line interfaces.
 Essential skills covered in the course include the following:

 - Launch instances to satisfy various use case examples.

 - Manage domains, projects, users, roles, and quota in a multitenant environment.

 - Manage networks, subnets, routers, and floating IP addresses.

-- Customize instances with cloud-init.
+- Perform instance launch customization with cloud-init.

-- Deploy scalable stacks.
+- Deploy scalable applications using stack templates.